How Financial Aid Works

 Financial Aid Helpful Hints:

-• Complete FAFSA early.
+- Complete your new FAFSA on October 1st each year.
 An early start will leave time to collect information, ask questions and solve problems.

 Financial Aid Handbook